dnsimple/dnsimple-support/content/articles/dns-hosting.markdown

 ## Use cases

-There are a few cases where you may want to deactivating a zone:
+There are a few cases where you may want to deactivate a zone:

 - You wanted to register a domain with us, but you'll be using a different DNS hosting provider.
 - You wanted to register a domain with us, but you aren't actively using the domain (e.g the domain is just reserved for future use or parked).